BekaValentine/labrys/docs/API.md

 The `return_address` parameter is used to keep track of the location that the user should eventually be directed to once the requester has received authentication of the user's identity.

-### POST
+### POST /identity/authenticate

-<domain>/identity/authenticate

-Used to verify codes during the indieauth authentication process.
+Used to verify codes during the authentication process.